 - Group Name: A descriptive name for the group.
 No white spaces are allowed in the group.
-If an LDAP authentication backend is specified and used for external authentication in the configuration, the group name must match the name of the group configured in the LDAP active directory. - Description: (Optional) Description of the group. - Group Context: Configure the values to create a TACACS+ group.
+If an LDAP authentication backend is specified and used for external authentication in the configuration, the group name must match the name of the group configured in the LDAP active directory.
+Restricted characters in the group name include # + " < > [] , - Description: (Optional) Description of the group. - Group Context: Configure the values to create a TACACS+ group.
 The following list describes the entries that are shown in the example screen above: - acl: You can use an acl statement to pull an already-configured ACL into the group.
-In the example, an ACL called non\script\acl is being referenced. - enable = login: Users will need to re-enter their AD password for the enable password.
+In the example, an ACL called non_script_acl is being referenced. - enable = login: Users will need to re-enter their AD password for the enable password.